-3.12.3.1 The mechanical properties of steel during the testing of specimens prepared from samples cast-on to the hub or blade shall meet the requirements of Table 3.12.3.1.
+3.12.3.1 The mechanical properties of steel during the testing of specimens prepared from samples cast-on to the boss or blade shall meet the requirements of Table 3.12.3.1.
+The thickness of test coupon shall be in accordance with agreed standards.